kyle-ilantzis/AndroidMaps/readme/results.md

 # Results

+Run on an a personal android device with:
+* 1.7GHz Qualcomm® Snapdragon™ 615 Octa-core CPU
+* Adreno 405 @ 550 MHz GPU
+* 2GB RAM

-Each average is out of 100 tries.
-Number of markers added are 1000, 3000, 5000
+The number of markers added are 1000, 3000, 5000.
+Each experiment is repeated 100 times to obtain an average.
+The times listed are in milliseconds.

 **Adding markers to the map with no icon**